gitter-badger/javascript-3/functions/functions.md

 - Never use the Function constructor to create a new function.

-> the reason like using `eval()` on a string, is that creating a function in this way will open vulnerabilities
+> the reason like using `eval()` on a string, is that creating a function in this way will open vulnerabilities.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>